Minardi PS05

+Overview

 The PS05 was designed by Gabriele Tredozi and Andrea Rocchetto and was driven by rookies Christijan Albers, Patrick Friesacher (until the British Grand Prix) and Robert Doornbos (from the German Grand Prix onwards).
 It was the last Formula One car developed by Minardi before the sale of the team, which from 2006 became known as the Red Bull Racing sister team, Scuderia Toro Rosso.
 It debuted at the San Marino Grand Prix, in the three races beforehand the team used the Minardi PS04B.

 The team earned their second double-points finish in the team's 20-year history at the controversial United States Grand Prix, an achievement only brought to fruition by the withdrawal of all teams using the Michelin tyres; only 6 cars participated in the race.

 For the third straight season, Minardi ran on Bridgestone Potenza tires, with the power trains supplied by Cosworth.
 Enrico Toccacelo and Chanoch Nissany drove a third car during practice sessions.
 After the end of the season, Juan Cáceres, Roldán Rodríguez, Davide Rigon, Luca Filippi and Katherine Legge drove the PS05 during test sessions at Vallelunga.